shilpa8895/Emotion-FACSCodePrediction_ImageClassification_DL/README.md

 # Emotion-FACSCodePrediction_ImageClassification_DL
 This project demonstrated the use of DenseNet for predicting emotions and FACS codes from images.
 By performing data exploration, pre-processing, model training, and evaluation, we developed a robust model capable of predictions.
 ### Introduction
-Our goal in this assignment was to anticipate emotions and the Facial Action Coding System (FACS) code that corresponds to each input image.
-Our dataset consists of labels with associated FACS code and their emotion.
-These labels are useful for developing and testing models.
-Throughout this study, we explore data exploration and pre-processing techniques to gain a deeper understanding of the dataset's characteristics, including the distribution of emotions and FACS codes.
-We also detail how to choose an appropriate model architecture, fine-tune its hyperparameters, and evaluate its performance using suitable metrics.
+Goal is to anticipate emotions and the Facial Action Coding System (FACS) code that corresponds to each input image.
+Dataset consists of labels with associated FACS code and their emotion.
 ### Evaluation Framework

 1. Checked type of columns present in the dataset- Basic feature understanding.<br/>